prembasumatary/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 components that you want to make visible only to learners in particular enrollment tracks.

-You can specify content as visible to learners by enrollment track only at the component level in a unit.
+You specify content as visible to learners by enrollment track at the component level in a unit.
 You cannot specify entire units, subsections, or sections for visibility by enrollment track.